Health Education, Multimedia Development & Graphic Design

 The objective of Translation of District Sun Safe Policies to Schools, funded by the National Institute of Child Health and Human Development (HD074416;K. Reynolds, D. Buller) in collaboration with Claremont Graduate University, is to better understand how individual elementary schools implement newly-adopted school district board-approved sun safety policies.
 The intervention, including various online resources, communications, and in-person visits, is expected to produce a change in the practice at school level and to improve sun safety behavior of students.
 Thirty school districts in Southern California have adopted a board policy for sun safety and will provide a sample of schools to be randomized in the study.
 The primary outcomes will be assessed by surveying the principal, one teacher, and parents of students, as well as by implementing a cost analysis plan to determine benefits versus expense.

-Now in Phase II with funding from the National Institute on Drug Abuse (DA031402; C. Albright), this project, in collaboration with the University of Hawaii's Cancer Research Center, will create and test an exercise program for new mothers who are looking to increase activity after giving birth.
+With funding from the National Institute on Drug Abuse (DA031402; C. Albright), this project, in collaboration with the University of Hawaii's Cancer Research Center, created and tested an exercise program for new mothers who are looking to increase activity after giving birth.
 Using Internet-enabled television, the program allows mothers to create customized workouts to do with or without their babies.
 The workouts can be customized based on time, size of baby, and type of exercise a mother would like to do.

 Through a theatrical production entitled Conversations About Cancer, this National Cancer Institute-funded project, now in Phase II (CA144235; W. Beach), hopes to help cancer patients, family members, and medical professionals communicate more effectively about the challenges of cancer.
 The play is drawn from actual recorded and transcribed phone calls between family members as they talk through their cancer journeys.
 After assessing the impacts and educational potential of this production through screenings and talkback sessions of the play, Phase II will include refining and developing a professionally edited DVD, creation of a program website, and conducting a multi-city effectiveness tiral.
 This project is being developed in partnership with San Diego State University.